ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ### onBeforeLoad

-Callback function with single argument: `CKEDITOR` namespace. **Invoked each time new editor instance is loaded**, but `CKEDITOR` always refer to the same namespace.
-Look at [onNamespaceLoaded](#onnamespaceloaded) to compare behaviors.
+Callback function with single argument: `CKEDITOR` namespace.
+It is invoked **each time new editor instance is loaded**, but `CKEDITOR` object always refers to the same namespace.
+Look at [onNamespaceLoaded](#onnamespaceloaded) to compare behaviours.

 ### onNamespaceLoaded